RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Nonetheless, they have significant technical and conceptual limitations; you can't use Airtable to write iTunes.
 We hope that by taking a step back and developing some key abstractions, we can achieve the full expressive power of "general purpose" programming tools and simplify them dramatically, for experts and novices alike.

-We're excited by this potential, and even more excited by the possiblity that we might already have the basic technological pieces to make that vision a reality.
+We're excited by this potential, and even more excited by the possibility that we might already have the basic technological pieces to make that vision a reality.

 ---